dennislee22/Strimzi-Prometheus/README.md

 ```

 ## Deploy `KafkaNodePool`
-KafkaNodePool refer to groups of Kafka broker nodes that share similar configurations and resources within a Kafka cluster.
+A `KafkaNodePool` refers to groups of Kafka broker nodes that share similar configurations and resources within a Kafka cluster.
 By using node pools, operators can tailor resource allocation, scaling, and fault tolerance across different broker nodes, ensuring optimal performance and isolation for varying workloads or traffic patterns.

 1. Create a new namespace to host the KafkaNodePool.
 ```